ArasLabs/custom-search-mode/README.md

 # Custom Search Mode

-This package contains a sample of creating a Custom Search Mode to be used in addition to the default Simple, Advanced, and AML search modes.
+This package contains two samples of creating a Custom Search Mode to be used in addition to the default Simple, Advanced, and AML search modes.

+The first is a simple example that uses two fields to allow users to search on Parts by their Item Numbers and Names.
+This search mode is explicitly limited to the Part ItemType.

+The second demonstrates an example that allows users to search on items based on the Parent Package they are in.
+This search mode is intended to be used to search upon administrative items like ItemTypes, Methods, Forms, etc, but it is not explicitly limited to any specific ItemTypes.

 ## History